-You don’t just need to use bitesize sweat sessions as your ‘starter’ before meals either - a recent experiment by the BBC’s Trust Me I’m a Doctor team identified that blood glucose levels fell by the same amount (40 per cent) whether participants completed 30 minutes of brisk walking or broke down down walks into five or six minutes ‘snacks’ spread throughout the day, when compared with no activity at all.
+You don’t just need to use bitesize sweat sessions as your ‘starter’ before meals either - an experiment by the BBC’s Trust Me I’m a Doctor team identified that blood glucose levels fell by the same amount (40 per cent) whether participants completed 30 minutes of brisk walking or broke down walks into five or six minutes ‘snacks’ spread throughout the day, when compared with no activity at all.

-Many health experts also argue that exercise snacking could trump a single 30 minute session as it encourages regular movement throughout the day and is less likely to result in the long amounts of time spent sitting that are linked to a slow metabolism, poor blood sugar control and a decrease in the body’s ability to effectively break down fat.
+Many health experts also argue that exercise snacking could trump a single 30-minute session as it encourages regular movement throughout the day and is less likely to result in the long amounts of time spent sitting that are linked to slow metabolism, poor blood sugar control and a decrease in the body’s ability to effectively break down fat.
 All in all, dividing workouts into smaller more frequent sessions can provide multiple health and headspace benefits (no stressing about getting back to the office on time), but what’s the best way to snack?

 Go hard, then go home

-Reducing workouts to just five, ten or fifteen minute ‘snacks’ sounds a bit like cheating the system, and while it’s certainly convenient, to be productive your exercise morsels need to be intense and incorporate both cardio and resistance training (although you don’t need to do both in the same session).
-As trainer to Samantha Cameron and Tom Ford Matt Roberts explained to The Telegraph’s Stella magazine, “you need to move your body in a way that raises your heart rate every day.”
-Roberts uses a points system to rank exercise snacking sessions, with a fifteen minute lunchtime walk or two escalator climbs banking you one point and a ten to fifteen minute fast and sweaty run allocating five.
+Reducing workouts to just five, ten or fifteen-minute ‘snacks’ sounds a bit like cheating the system, and while it’s certainly convenient, to be productive your exercise morsels need to be intense and incorporate both cardio and resistance training (although you don’t need to do both in the same session).
+As trainer to Samantha Cameron and Tom Ford, Matt Roberts explained to The Telegraph’s Stella magazine, “you need to move your body in a way that raises your heart rate every day.”
+Roberts uses a points system to rank exercise snacking sessions, with a fifteen-minute lunchtime walk or two escalator climbs banking you one point and a ten to fifteen minute fast and sweaty run allocating five.
 In total, you’d need ten points a day to hit the fitness snacking sweet spot using Matt’s method.

 “Short bursts of intense training provides maximum release of the human growth hormone.
 The growth hormone is the structure hormone - it pushes protein back into everything in the body, for example calcium into the bones and collagen into the skin.

-“In addition, while sleep tends to improve with all exercise, this is particularly true of high intensity training.”
+“In addition, while sleep tends to improve with all exercise, this is particularly true of high-intensity training.”

 Your posture stands to straighten out too: